Transfer Credit: Secondary School

 Your College Registrar’s Office can help you understand the impact of keeping or forfeiting your secondary school transfer credits.
 If you wish to forfeit one or more of your secondary school transfer credits, complete the Secondary School Transfer Credit Forfeit Form and email it to your College Registrar’s Office.

-Please keep in mind that you should be declaring your complete academic background, including dual-enrolment studies, when you apply to the University of Toronto.
+Please keep in mind that you should be declaring your complete academic background, including any dual-enrolment or concurrent secondary and post-secondary studies, when you apply to the University of Toronto.
 Requests for transfer credit will not be considered for studies not declared on your application.

 Important to note: